Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 So main primitives are:

+*Application Layer:*

 - Commands
 - Middleware
 - Controllers
-- Models
 - Views

+*Domain Layer:*

+- Services
+- Repositories
+- Factories
+- Viewers
+- Entities

+I will write about services, repositories, factories, viewers and entities in the [next part]({% post_url 2016-05-08-domain-driven-design-for-rails %}), so I am not touching them in this article.
+The only thing you need to know, that all logic applies to models should be placed in the domain layer.

+## Why should you to read it?

+You should to read it, because using such approach, you can achieve greater flexibility and ease of maintenance, when your project become bigger.
+Just read the next paragraph.

-Models and views are the same as in the original RoR architecture, so I am not touching them in this article.
-Commands are simple actions that don`t know where they will be implemented and where the results go.
-Controllers used to initialize commands and run them through a middleware chain.
-And middleware (not to be confused with rake middleware) is where the magic begins.
+Commands are simple classes with only one certain purpose.
+Controllers used to initialize commands and run them through a middleware chain and middleware (not to be confused with rake middleware) is where the magic begins.
 Middleware is a class with a method to do something and call a next middleware.
-You can do combining and rearranging middleware with any commands you want.
+You can combine and rearrange middleware as you like.
 The basic example is *Validator* -> *Executor* -> *Renderer*.
 Want to return JSON or write response to a file?
 Add custom logger before or after command execution?
 Or run commands asynchronously?
 Just add a middleware!

 If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy)!

-I’m using a project without views as an example and views aren’t described below but you can simply use this architecture for this type of projects as well.
 So let’s take a closer look.

 ## Modules